damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 **Note:** It's important to add the [issue closing pattern] to your MR in order to be able to track the process with [GitLab Cycle Analytics](#feedback).
 It will track the "code" stage, which measures the time between pushing a first commit and creating a merge request related to that commit.
 {: .note .alert .alert-success}

+We're currently developing [Review Apps][ra], a new feature that gives you the ability to deploy your app to a `review` stage, from which you can preview the changes based on the branch name, per MR. See a [working example][RA-example] here.

 ### WIP MR

 A WIP MR, which stands for **Work in Progress Merge Request**, is a technique we use at GitLab to prevent that MR from getting merged before it's ready.
 Just add `WIP:` to the beginning of the title of an MR, and it will not be merged unless you remove it from there.